MICrONS-Milano-CoLab/MICrONS-datacleaner/README.md

 We acknowledge funding by the NextGenerationEU, in the framework of the FAIR—Future Artificial Intelligence Research project (FAIR PE00000013—CUP B43C22000800006).

-## Generating the Docs

 ## Generating the docs

 Go to the main folder of the repository, and run

 ```
-pdoc -t docs/template source/mic_datacleaner.py -o docs/html
+pdoc -t docs-src/template src/microns_datacleaner/ -o docs/
 ```

-The docs will be generated in the `docs/html` folder in HTML format, which can be checked with the browser.
-If you need the docs for all the files, and not only the class, use `source/*.py` instead of `source/mic_datacleaner.py` above.
+The docs will be generated in the `docs/` folder in HTML format, which can be checked with the browser.